confidential-containers/td-shim/td-reproducible-tool/readme.md

 ```
 NOTE: 3 and 4 may be resolved directly after rust-lang RFC 3127.
 This tool provide a temp solution to solve 3 and 4 before RFC is implemented.

+NOTE: 1 and 2 are not applied because this strip feature has potential stability issue.
+For example, [bug](https://github.com/confidential-containers/td-shim/issues/272).
+It can be enabled after the strip becomes more robust.

 ## tool usage

 ```